7 Reasons You’ve Got A Dog Coughing Like Crazy

 And finally…

 If your dog does get treated for a cough, follow your vet’s instructions after your visit.
-Administer all of the medication, including the full course of antibiotics if prescribed.
-Rest and sleep are important for your pet’s health and recovery.
-Soon your energetic and loving pup will back to their best self!
+Soon your energetic and loving buddy will be back to their best self!

 Your furry friend’s health and wellbeing means as much as to us as it does to you.
 So we’ve made it a priority to only share medically-relevant content on our blog.